 8. The Game

-Michael Douglass usually kills it as a leading man, and that fact remains the same with “The Game”.
+Michael Douglass usually kills it as a leading man, and that fact remains the same here.
 Like I said, the movie is basically built by intrigue, and Douglass’s verbal reactions and facial expressions act as a wonderful conduit to the movie’s insane plot.
 His emotions bounce off the screen and resonate with the audience as we experience the same.

 Albeit the plot is more disjointed than your typical Spike Lee movie, the dialogue sure does hit home, the cast kills it, and the soundtrack absolutely slaps.
 Plus, I’m not sure if anyone in the game is more efficient at tackling political correctness in their films, as the morals behind each Lee joint shines just as bright as his animated-yet down-to-earth characters.